microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 }
 ```

+All implementations of `ITextSearchService` will support returning the implementation specific search results i.e. whatever the underlying client returns.

+Below is an example where Azure AI Search returns `Azure.Search.Documents.Models.SearchDocument` search results.

 ```csharp
 KernelSearchResults<SearchDocument> fullResults = await searchService.SearchAsync<SearchDocument>("What is the Semantic Kernel?", new() { Index = IndexName, Count = 2, Offset = 6 });
 await foreach (SearchDocument result in fullResults.Results)